Meekb/Un_Bored/README.md

+# GET Un-Bored
-# GET Un-Bored: An activity generator for indecisive people
+## An activity generator for indecisive people